MTV Europe Music Awards: 2015–2019

 2015: The show, hosted by Ed Sheeran and Ruby Rose, was for the first time held in October.
 It took place at the Mediolanum Forum in Assago, near Milan.
 Throughout the second half of the year, Milan also hosted Expo 2015, which was a partner of the 2015 Europe Music Awards.
 In association with the event, MTV Italy organised an event called Music Week.
 Two concerts were held in Piazza del Duomo, one of which was related to MTV World Stage.
 International and Italian acts performed on both nights, including Ellie Goulding, Marco Mengoni, Duran Duran, Martin Garrix and Afrojack.
 Duran Duran was awarded the first ever Video Visionary Award.
 Over 500 million votes were cast for the event.
+Justin Bieber won six awards, becoming the most awarded artist of the night.
 In addition, it was the first award show to be aired with virtual reality.

 2016: During the ceremony, host Bebe Rexha revealed the trophies had been turned purple in memory of Prince, who died early that year.
 Multiple winners of the night included Lady Gaga, Twenty One Pilots, Shawn Mendes and Martin Garrix.
 Green Day were awarded with the Global Icon Award for their contribution to music.
 Collecting their award, Green Day frontman Billie Joe Armstrong said it was "nice to be out of America just for a second because of this horrendous election that's going on right now", referring to the 2016 United States presidential election that saw Donald Trump being elected as the 45th president of the United States.
 He further said, "our entire country is about to have one big collective heart attack" and then the band performed the song "American Idiot".